-Science is multimodal (Suarez, 2020; Townsend, 2018).
+Science is multimodal (Suárez, 2020; Townsend, 2018).
 We should encourage students to draw on their full linguistic repertoires (verbal, written, and visual) to represent their understanding.
-With this in mind, we encourage students to include an image for the fourth square.
+With this in mind, we encourage students to include an image in the fourth square.
 Some suggestions to support this include:

-- Having students draw an image. - Having a teacher prepared image to glue in the square. - If completing the Frayer Model digitally, students can search for an image to represent the key term. - Have students take a picture of the image with a camera.
-They can then attach it or upload it to the square. - Students can search in books, magazines, flyers, and mail inserts.
-They can then cut the images out to add to the square.
+- Having students draw an image. - Providing a teacher-prepared image to glue in the square. - Allowing students to search for an image to represent the key term when completing the Frayer Model digitally. - Having students take a picture of an image with a camera, then attach or upload it to the square. - Encouraging students to search for images in books, magazines, flyers, and mail inserts, then cut them out to add to the square.